 The Board of Directors met in Quebec City on April 26-27, 2022, to shape a renewed strategic vision and action plan for the Foundation.
 The renewed strategy is focused on transformational growth and will guide the Foundation's direction and priorities for the next five years.
+The main components are to seek additional federal funding and to strengthen partnership relationships.

-2023 Actions: To increase the size of the ASCF's trust fund and the funds it distributes on an annual basis in support of Atlantic salmon conservation efforts in the Atlantic provinces and Quebec.
+2024 Actions: To seek doubling the size of the FCAS's trust fund and the funds it distributes on an annual basis in support of Atlantic salmon conservation efforts in the Atlantic provinces and Quebec.

-- Proactive Government of Canada and DFO engagement Minister, Deputy Minister, and Quebec / Atlantic Canada political leadership. - · Executive Director and Board succession planning. - · Growth-oriented communication strategy including the identification and prioritization of key stakeholder groups. - Atlantic salmon conservation stakeholder engagement strategy and plan.

-· Subject to the other short-term outcomes, finalize and launch a formal ASCF Fundraising Plan.
+- Proactive Government of Canada and DFO engagement Minister, Deputy Minister, and Quebec / Atlantic Canada political leadership. - · Board succession planning. - Growth-oriented communication strategy including the identification and prioritization of key stakeholder groups. - Atlantic salmon conservation stakeholder engagement strategy and plan. - Subject to the other short-term outcomes, finalize and launch a formal FCAS Fundraising Plan.

-- Build on success-to-date with a focus on meeting the region's growing need for watershed conservation efforts. - Proactively ensure organizational continuity, including succession planning. - · Elevated role for applied science and research. - Deliberate and proactive communications, education and information sharing efforts. - Expanded strategic relationships and partnerships to achieve watershed conservation goals, including an enhanced working relationship, alignment, and cooperation with DFO and the Government of Canada.
+- Build off success-to-date with a focus on meeting the region's growing need for watershed conservation efforts. - Proactively ensure organizational continuity, including succession planning. - · Elevated role for applied science and research. - Deliberate and proactive communications, education and information sharing efforts. - Expanded strategic relationships and partnerships to achieve watershed conservation goals, including an enhanced working relationship, alignment, and cooperation with DFO and the Government of Canada.

-The Foundation was successful through 2022 in working toward attainment of the seven objectives outlined in the 2022 Business Plan.
-These will be reported in greater detail in the 2022 Annual Report.
+The Foundation was successful through 2023 in working toward attainment of the seven objectives outlined in the 2023 Business Plan.
+These will be reported in greater detail in the 2023 Annual Report.